liz-is/teaching/intro-r-lifesci/README.md

 **Registration**: [See below](#how-to-register).

-**When and where?** June 25, 2014, 2:00-5:00pm, in the Health Sciences Library Carter Classroom (first floor).
+**When and where?** June 25, 2014, 2:00-5:00pm, in the Health Sciences Library Carter Classroom (downstairs one floor and to the right).

 **Pre-requisites**: You must bring a laptop to the course with the necessary software installed (see instructions below).
 You must install this software before you can register.